-- K. "Chief Pretrial Services Officer" (i.e., CPSO) means the individual appointed by the court to supervise the work of the court's pretrial services staff.
-For the purpose of the contract, the "Chief Probation Officer" acts as the contract administrator on behalf of the Director of the Administrative Office of the United States Courts. - L. "Designee" means the person selected by the Chief Probation Officer or the Chief Pretrial Services Officer to act in his/her behalf in drug, alcohol, and mental health treatment matters. - M. "Federal Bureau of Prisons" The federal agency responsible for housing inmates in federal prisons, penitentiaries, correctional institutions and residential re-entry centers who have been sentenced by the federal courts. - N. "Clarifications" are limited exchanges, between the Judiciary and offerors that may occur when award without discussions is contemplated.
-If award will be made without conducting discussions, offerors may be given the opportunity to clarify certain aspects of proposals or to resolve minor or clerical errors. - O. "AOUSC" Administrative Office of the U.S. Courts. - P. "USPO/USPSO" -U.S. Probation Officer/U.S. Pretrial Services Officer. - Q. "Probation Form 17" U.S. Probation Travel Log. - R. "Probation Form 45" Treatment Services Program Plan. - S. "Probation Form 46" Monthly Treatment Record. - T. "NIDT" Non-Instrumented Drug Testing Device. - U. "COTR" Contracting Officer Technical Representative. - V. "Case Staffing Conference" A meeting between the Officer and the provider to discuss the needs and progress of the defendant/offender.
-The defendant/offender may or may not be present at the conference. - W. "DSM" Diagnostic and Statistical Manual of Mental Disorders. - X. "Co-payment" Any payment from an offender/defendant or third party reimbursement. - Y. "PPSO" Office of Probation and Pretrial Services, Administrative Office of the
+- L. "Designee" means the person selected by the Chief Probation Officer or the Chief Pretrial Services Officer to act in his/her behalf in drug, alcohol, and mental health treatment matters. - M. "Federal Bureau of Prisons" The federal agency responsible for housing inmates in federal prisons, penitentiaries, correctional institutions and residential re-entry centers who have been sentenced by the federal courts. - N. "Clarifications" are limited exchanges, between the Judiciary and offerors that may occur when award without discussions is contemplated.
+If award will be made without conducting discussions, offerors may be given the opportunity to clarify certain aspects of proposals or to resolve minor or clerical errors. - O. "AOUSC" Administrative Office of the U.S. Courts. - P. "USPO/USPSO" -U.S. Probation Officer/U.S. Pretrial Services Officer. - Q. "Probation Form 17" U.S. Probation Travel Log. - R. "Probation Form 45" Treatment Services Program Plan. - S. "Probation Form 46" Monthly Treatment Record. - T. "NIDT" Non-Instrumented Drug Testing Device. - U. "COR" Contracting Officer Representative. - V. "Case Staffing Conference" A meeting between the Officer and the provider to discuss the needs and progress of the defendant/offender.
+The defendant/offender may or may not be present at the conference. - W. "DSM" Diagnostic and Statistical Manual of Mental Disorders. - X. "Co-payment" Any payment from an offender/defendant or third party reimbursement. - Y. "PPSO" Probation and Pretrial Services Office, Administrative Office of the US Courts. - Z. "PCRA" Post Conviction Risk Assessment.